Hygienic pads: everything you need to know to use them properly!

 At Elia, the period pants which is our preferred alternative: zero waste, zero risk to your health and very comfortable protection during your periods!
 Thanks to its technical features and natural antibacterial materials, it prevents bacteria from developing and proliferating: no infections possible!
 There are several to choose from, for all types of flow, even the heaviest.
 So why not switch to period pants ?

 Is it okay to use tampons?

-Do tampons stop my period?
+Do tampons stop periods ?

-You will also like :
+You may also like :